 Need to get rid of your old box springs easily?

 Once box springs have outlived their usefulness, they simply aren’t much good to anyone.
 Getting rid of old box springs mattresses can present a real challenge.
 After all, old box springs are bulky and usually quite ugly, heavy, cumbersome, and of minimal use to anyone.
 This leaves most people quite puzzled as to how to get rid of box springs.

 If you are left scratching your head wondering where to turn, let’s take a closer look at how to easily take old box springs off your hands.
 Luckily, there are more ways than one to get rid of box springs and, one of the following will definitely work in your situation.

 Call Your City and Check for Bulky Pickup Day

 You might get lucky, and your city will pick up your old box springs for you.
-Whether your local trash and recycling collection will pick up bulky items like box springs or not will vary wildly from one region and city to another.
+Whether or not your local trash and recycling collection will pick up bulky items, like a box springs, will vary from one region and city to another.

 The last thing you want to do is go through the trouble of dragging your box springs to the curb only to see it still sitting there in your driveway after the trash and recycling trucks have come through your neighborhood.
-Knowing your trash has not been accepted for bulk item pickup is truly frustrating, and it’s one emotion that you’ll want to avoid.
+Knowing your trash has not been accepted for bulk item pickup is truly frustrating, especially if it is something you can avoid.

 Specify You Need Box Springs Removal

 We recommend calling ahead of time to determine if your city or area will take bulky trash in general.
-It might be a good idea to specify that the trash you’re trying to get rid of is, in fact, a box springs mattress.
-One simple phone call could save you a great deal of hassle.
-Don’t be surprised if the answer you get is “no.”
+It might be a good idea to specify that the trash you are trying to get rid of is a box springs mattress.
+One simple phone call could save you a great deal of hassle, so do not be surprised if the answer you get is “no.”